-- 1. Maximum Sign Height.
+- B. Freestanding Signs.
+Freestanding signs are subject to the following standards. - 1.
+Maximum Sign Height.
 Eight feet. - Maximum Number of Signs.
-One freestanding sign plus one for every 75 feet of street frontage over 75per 75 feet of street frontage. - Additional Freestanding Sign Allowance, CR District.
-In addition to the other sign allowances pursuant to this Chapter, an additional freestanding sign may be allowed in the CR District, subject to the following standards. - a.
-Required Permit.
+One freestanding sign plus one for every 75 feet of street frontage over 75 feet of street frontage. - 3.
+Additional Freestanding Sign Allowance, CR District.
+In addition to the other sign allowances pursuant to this Chapter, an additional freestanding sign may be allowed in the CR District, subject to the following standards. - Required Permit.
 Conditional Use Permit approval pursuant to Chapter 18.24, Use Permits is required. - b.
 Maximum Sign Height.
 The maximum sign height shall be established through the Conditional Use Permit approval in consideration of a sight line study for view and visibility distance shall be prepared and submitted with an application to justify the height of the sign requested.
-However, the maximum height of the sign shall ndt exceed 85 feet. - c.
-Maximum Number of Signs.
-A maximum of one additional freestanding sign may be allowed. - d.
+However, the maximum height of the sign shall not exceed 85 feet. - Maximum Number of Signs.
+A maximum of one additional freestanding sign ma be allowed. - d.
 Location.
 Multi-tenant freeway-oriented sign structures shall be no closer together than 2,000 feet from one to another, measured parallel to the freeway. - e.
 Subject Location.
-Businesses, products, services, or entities advertising on sig structures must be located on the same site as the sign and located within one half mile of the centerline of Interstate 80; except as allowed for electroni message center signs pursuant to Subsection j, Electronic Message Center, below - f.
+Businesses, products, services, or entities advertising on sign structures must be located on the same site as the sign and located within one half mile of the centerline of Interstate 80; except as allowed for electronic message center signs pursuant to Subsection j, Electronic Message Center, below. - f.
 Sign Structure.
-The design of the sign structure, including base, -shall incorporat architectural design features to enhance appearance. - g.
+The design of the sign structure, including base, -shall incorporate architectural design features to enhance appearance. - g.
 Size of Signage.
 Signage, including text or graphics, must be of sufficient size to be easily readable for freeway drivers.
-In the event an applicant for signage disputes requirements of "sufficient size" for readability established by the Planning Commission or administrative design approval, Caltrans freeway signage readability standards shall be utilized. - h.
-Center Identification.
-The topmost position on the sign shall reflect the name df the commercial area or center for which the sign is primarily intended, or a major tenant as determined by the Planning Commission during the sign review process. - i.
+In the event an applicant for signage disputes requirements of "sufficient size" for readability established by the Planning Commission or administrative design approval, Caltrans freeway signage readability standards shall be utilized. - Center Identification.
+The topmost position on the sign shall reflect the name of the commercial area or center for which the sign is primarily intended, or a major tenant as determined by the Planning Commission during the sign review process. - i.
 Signage Lease Spaces.

-i The size and number of signage lease spaces shall be established at the time of sign design review for the sign structure.
-Subdivision of signage lease space areas, other than as established at the time of sign design review, shall not be permitted. ii.
-There shall be a minimum of three signage lease spaces provided on the additional freestanding sign. j.
-Electr onic Message Center.
-Electronic message center signs may be permitted subje ct to the following: i.
-Electronic message signs located within 500 feet of Residential District shall not be utilized from 11:00 p.m. to 6:00 a.m. ii.
-The sign area of an electronic message center sign shall not exceed 675 square feet. iii.
-The static messages shall not change more frequently than every six seconds, and cannot pulse or significantly change in luminosity. a.k.
-Timin g of Permits.
-No permit shall be issued for construction of a sign structure prior 1 to the initiation of construction of at least one business or entity which will place signage on the structure.
-Commented [Rev reeway-oriented sigr ision43]: Edit to bette provisions er integrate existing \frown FREESTANDING
+- The size and number of signage lease spaces shall be established at the time of sign design review for the sign structure.
+Subdivision of signage lease space areas, other than as established at the time of sign design review, shall not be permitted. - ii.
+There shall be a minimum of three signage lease spaces provided on the additional freestanding sign. - .
+Electronic Message Center.
+Electronic message center signs may be permitted subject to the following: - i.
+Electronic message signs located within 500 feet of Residential District shall not be utilized from 11:00 p.m. to 6:00 a.m. - The sign area of an electronic message center sign shall not exceed 675 square feet. - iii.
+The static messages shall not change more frequently than every six seconds, and cannot pulse or significantly change in luminosity. - a-k.
+Timing of Permits.
+No permit shall be issued for construction of a sign structure prior to the initiation of construction of at least one business or entity which will place signage on the structure.

+Commented [Revision47]: Edit to better integrate existing freeway-oriented sign provisions